mjmlab/Mandel_ModelsReview_Frontiers_2016/manuscript.md

 (Include quorum sensing???
 Should describe historical importance of V. fischeri, but note initial discovery was pre-squid model development???
 Don't want to ignore here but it's a bit tangential.
 Maybe focus on role in the animal.)

 ### Genetic determination of host colonization specificity

-**
-Suggested outline for each section:
-- 1-2 sentence summarizing the key result in the paper
-- detail paragraph(s) reviewing the paper
-- paragraph(s) describing connections to other systems
-- short paragraph describing how the work is/can be pursued in V. fischeri-squid to gain broader insights into host microbe associations.
-**

 A 2009 study by Mandel et al. revealed that a single regulatory locus can be critical to enable an expansion of bacterial host range into a new animal host [@mandel2009].